Truthmedia123/weddingreplit/replit.md

 # TheGoanWedding.com Project Documentation

 ## Overview
-A premium wedding vendor directory website for Goa featuring vendor listings, reviews, blog content, business submission forms, and an elegant RSVP wedding tool.
+A premium wedding vendor directory website for Goa operating as a public directory with vendor information sourced from the internet.
+Features vendor listings, reviews, blog content, business submission forms, and an elegant RSVP wedding tool.
+Vendors can request listing additions or removals.
 Built with React frontend, Node.js backend, and PostgreSQL database.
+AdSense-compatible with email-only communication.

 ## Recent Changes
 - **2024-06-24**: Resolved database connection issues by implementing stable in-memory storage